 5 Phases of project documentation to start with

 So…what’s the right project documentation for your team?

 Well, that depends on each stage of the project management process and the information you’ll need.

 We suggest you use a clear project management framework to break your tasks into stages, compile all your content and map it to suitable project documentation formats.

-We’ve listed down a few examples of project documentation you can use for each phase:
+The five stages of project management are a great place to start your strategy.
+We’ve listed down the project documentation best practices you can use for each phase: